-*Syojin cuisine…is the traditional diet style of Buddhist monks in Japan and especially grew widespread with Zen Buddhism in the 13th century.
+*Shojin cuisine…is the traditional diet style of Buddhist monks in Japan and especially grew widespread with Zen Buddhism in the 13th century.

 Jamp To Recipes

-Today’s topic is Napa cabbage in Chinese cabbage and it is called “Hakusai” in Japanese which means “the white vegetable or leaf.”
+It is called “Hakusai” in Japanese which means “the white vegetable or leaf.”

 (By the way, bok choy in Japanese is “Chingensai.”)

-The Taste Of Napa Cabbage
+What’s The Taste Like Chinese Napa Cabbage

-Nutrition And Health Benefits
+About Nutrition And Health Benefits Of Chinese Napa Cabbage

-Vitamin C promotes the production of collagen which has an antioxidant effect and repairs skin and damage of the skin.
+Vitamin C promotes the production of collagen which has an antioxidant effect and repairs skin and damage the skin.
 It’s also well-known as one of the essential nutrition of skincare.

 Vitamin K promotes blood coagulation and bone formation and is known as one of the Fat-soluble vitamins.
 They are absorbed along with fat in food and are stored in the fatty tissue and in the liver.